pip-services/pip-services-docs/content/en/toolkit_api/golang/rpc/auth/_index.md

 This class provides access granting methods to owners and administrators.

 #### [RoleAuthManager](role_auth_manager)
-This class provides methods to check on a user’s roles
+This class provides methods to check on a user's roles

 </div>